-The dough for these cookies is super sticky, so I really recommend using a cookie scoop to scoop them.
-It makes it MUCH quicker than trying to unstick the dough from your spoon and fingers.
+Use a Cookie Scoop and Parchment Paper.
+The dough will be super sticky, so I really recommend using a cookie scoop to scoop them.
+It is much quicker than trying to unstick dough from your spoon and fingers.
+It’s also important to line your baking sheet with parchment paper for easy removal.

 Ingredients